viamrobotics/docs/docs/services/frame-system.md

 ## How the Robot Builds the Frame System

-Once configuration is complete and the server is started, the robot builds a tree of reference frames with the world as the root node.
+Once the configuration is completed and the server is started, the robot builds a tree of reference frames with the world as the root node.

 A <a href="https://en.wikipedia.org/wiki/Topological_sorting" target="_blank">topologically-sorted list</a>[^tsl] of the generated reference frames is printed by the server and can be seen in the server logs.
 Viam regenerates this tree in the process of [reconfiguration](/product-overviews/fleet-management/#configurationlogging):